 In a typical microtracer study, the radioactive 14C drug dose is generally in the order of about 0.8-1 µCi, and thus a quantitative whole-body autoradiography (QWBA) is not required.
 Having human ADME data available as early as Phase I can be instrumental in making better and more informed decisions during further clinical development.
 Another advantage is that early human ADME data reduces the requirement to conduct radiolabelled ADME studies in animals.
 The 0.8-1 µCi radioactive dose is 100 times lower than in a classical mass balance study, and therefore such a low dose requires substantially better bioanalytical sensitivities than conventional liquid scintillation counting can provide.

-- Challenges & considerations for developers when conducting a human ADME study
+- Challenges and considerations for developers when conducting a human ADME study

 - Regulatory requirements for human ADME studies